Skip to main content

 • Ease of transferring course credits is facilitated in many ways, such as through App State’s Transfer Equivalency Course Search tool, which helps students determine how the courses they completed at other institutions may transfer to the university.

 • App State offers multiple events for transfer students each semester that are designed to help these students connect with their peers and engage with the campus community.
-These events include Community College Transfer Days and open houses in the fall and spring, as well as Transfer Madness in March.
+These events include Welcome to App events, Transfer Tuesdays every week and National Transfer Student Week in October, as well as Transfer Madness in March.

 • Transfer Student Mentors are current App State transfer students who assist incoming transfer students by providing them with information about the university and helping them connect with the App State campus community.
-TSMs visit community colleges, lead campus tours, reach out to admitted students and provide support for Transfer Student Orientation and transfer student events.
+TSMs answer questions, help students navigate their first semester on a new campus, assist students with ways to get involved or just meet students for coffee and conversation.

-• The university has more than 250 student clubs and organizations, including a handful that are specifically for transfer students, such as the Transfer Student Organization and App State’s Gamma Nu Chapter of the Tau Sigma Transfer Honor Society.
+• The university has 400 student clubs and organizations, including a handful that are specifically for transfer students, such as the Transfer Student Organization and App State’s Gamma Nu Chapter of the Tau Sigma Transfer Honor Society.

 Learn more about the many ways App State supports transfer students throughout their time as Mountaineers.